As vaccinations increase, you may want to dine indoors again. Here’s what to consider.

 Before you make a reservation, think about the infection rate in your community, Kolker advises.
 High rates increase the infection risk for anyone.
 “Being vaccinated when there’s a lot of disease in your community means you’re highly protected ... but there’s still more disease coming at you,” she says.

 The consensus is that outdoors is safer than indoors, though some people have become infected by eating too close to asymptomatic carriers on patios and the like.
 The CDC recommends that you eat on patios or in well-ventilated tents because you “are less likely to get or spread Covid-19 during outdoor activities.”
-But the agency cautions that even outdoor diners should wear masks when not eating or drinking and maintain six feet of social distance.
+But the agency cautions that even outdoor diners should wear masks when not eating or drinking, and maintain six feet of social distance.

 Whether you’re thinking about dining inside or out, first check out the restaurant to see its setup and safety precautions.
 Is there a touchless payment system?
 A time limit for diners?
 Distance between tables?
 Some restaurants are spelling out covid protocols on their websites or on social media.
 But if you’re unsure, pick up the phone.